 Fish and Fisheries cited more than 500 research papers on fish intelligence, proving that fish are smart, that they can use tools, and that they have impressive long-term memories and sophisticated social structures.
 The introduction said that fish are “steeped in social intelligence … exhibiting stable cultural traditions and cooperating to inspect predators and catch food.”

-Culum Brown, a University of Edinburgh biologist who is studying the evolution of cognition in fish, says,
+Culum Brown, a Macquarie University biologist who is studying the evolution of cognition in fish, says,

 Fish are more intelligent than they appear.
 In many areas, such as memory, their cognitive powers match or exceed those of ‘higher’ vertebrates, including nonhuman primates.

 Their long-term memories help fish keep track of complex social relationships.
 Their spatial memory— “equal in all respects to any other vertebrate”—allows them to create cognitive maps that guide them through their watery homes, using cues such as polarized light, sounds, odors, and visual landmarks.